 Castello di San Salvatore, Susegana

-Wonders to see
+Wonders to visit

 The Castle of San Salvatore, in Susegana, is an ancient fortified complex that originated between the end of the thirteenth and the beginning of the fourteenth century.
-Today, the remains of San Salvatore consist of the battlements, the block of the Palazzo Odoardo and the large tower together with the church of Santa Croce, elements connected to the ruins of other buildings.
+Today, the remains of San Salvatore consist of the battlements, the block of Palazzo Odoardo and the large tower together with the church of Santa Croce, elements connected to the ruins of other buildings.

-Another must-see is the Cistercian Abbey of Santa Maria di Follina: built on a previous Benedictine building in the 12th century, the present basilica is adorned with the typical Cistercian symbols.
+Another must-see is the Cistercian Abbey of Santa Maria di Follina: built on a previous Benedictine building in the 12th century, the present basilica is adorned with typical Cistercian symbols.
 Several valuable works still adorn its interior.
 Every year, the Abbey hosts the concert of the internationally renowned violinist Uto Ughi and the Rome Philharmonic.
 The acoustics of the Abbey, defined among the best in the entire Veneto region, the Maestro’s expressions and the music played render this a unique and unforgettable event.

 Palazzo Sarcinelli, a Renaissance building in Conegliano, is home to the city’s Art Gallery and continuously hosts unmissable exhibitions and cultural events.

 The Oenological School of Conegliano is historically the first institute in which oenology was studied; it was established in Conegliano in 1876, precisely because of its position within the Prosecco production area.

 Considering all the specialisations, it currently has more than 1200 students.
 The area of the institute is also home to the Conegliano Campus of the University of Padua which hosts the three-year degree course in Vinicultural and Oenological Sciences and Technologies and CIRVE (the Interdepartmental Centre for Research in Viticulture and Oenology).
 It is also home to the Viticulture Research Centre (VIT) of the CRA (Agricultural Research Council).